-Get It On Paper
+Get It on Paper

 There are many reasons to get it on paper.
-This doesn't mean either they don't trust you or you don't trust them, it is a sure way to make sure you are both on the same page as far as these issues go.
-It should be a written contract that you both sign detailing each of these items.
-This will ensure that if they refuse to give you a raise or pay you for your vacation time, that you have proof that you had agreed on such things.
+Getting it on paper doesn't mean either they don't trust you or you don't trust them, it is a sure way to make sure you are both on the same page as far as these issues go.
+It should be a written contract that you both sign detailing each of these items, which will ensure that if they refuse to give you a raise or pay you for your vacation time, that you have proof that you had agreed on such things.
 If you do not get it on paper, there is no sure way you are guaranteed these benefits.

 Know Child Development Skills

-Learn What Is Appropriate Physically, Emotionally, Socially, etc.
+Learn What Is Appropriate, Physically, Emotionally, Socially, etc.

-Find New Games That Boost Age Appropriate Learning
+Find New Games That Boost Age-Appropriate Learning

-Choose Educational Tools that Are Grade or Age Appropriate
+Choose Educational Tools That Are Grade or Age-Appropriate

 © 2010 Angela Michelle Schultz